 TRECVID consists of a series of "tasks", each focused on some facet of the multimedia retrieval problem.
-Examples of tasks include ad-hoc video search, instance search, and event detection.
+Examples of tasks include ad-hoc video search, instance search, video captioning, and event detection.
 The tasks invigorate TRECVID by encouraging research in new areas of multimedia retrieval.
 The tasks also support the multimedia research community by creating the infrastructure such as test collections necessary for task-specific research.

 The set of tasks run in any particular year depends on the interests of the participants and sponsors, as well as on the suitability of the problem to the TRECVID environment.
 Selecting which tasks to include in a particular TRECVID in the past was done informally.
 However, TRECVID is receiving increasingly many proposals for new tasks.
 With a limit of at most seven tasks that can be run at one time, the requests for new tasks have surpassed the available space.
 Thus, the TRECVID program committee has decided to institute a more formal proposal mechanism for selecting tasks.